 The full recipe with measurements is in the recipe card below.

-Step 1: Add the ingredients to a serving bowl and massage to combine for 2-3 minutes.
+Step 1: Add the ingredients for the salad to a serving bowl and use your hands to massage and combine for 2-3 minutes.

 Step 2: Taste and season with ground sumac.
-Cover and set it aside for at least 30 minutes before serving.
+Cover and refrigerate for 30 minutes.

 Expert Tips

-- If the raw onion flavor is too strong, soak the onions in cold water for 20 minutes to reduce the intensity.
-Drain the onions, pat them dry, and continue preparing the salad.
+- Prepare the onions.
+If raw onion flavor is too strong, soak the onions in cold water for 20 minutes to mellow the taste.
+After soaking, drain the onions and pat them dry before tossing them with the other ingredients.

-If you enjoy the side dish, pair it with one of these dinner recipes!
+Whip up the fresh-tasting biwaz and pair it with one of these dinner recipes!

 Serving Suggestions

-Pair the fresh onion and parsley salad with grilled meat or kabobs such as shish taoouk, Adana kebab tarifi, beef shawarma, grilled tandoori chicken, or beef seekh kabob.
-Use the salad as a filling for wraps like tantuni or falafel gyro.
+Pair this fresh onion and parsley salad with grilled meats and kabobs like grilled shish taoouk, Adana kebab, beef shawarma, grilled tandoori chicken, or beef seekh kabobs with tahini yogurt sauce.
+The fresh-tasting salad is an excellent filling for Turkish lamb tantuni or vegetarian falafel gyros.

 - Refrigerate: Store the leftover salad in an airtight container 3-4 days.